-The first four types of constraints identifies whether or not an entity is a member of a certain type of collection, and the “template” constraint identifies a template that might be associated with the entity that shows off membership in a certain type of collection.
+The first four types of constraints identify whether or not an entity is a member of a certain type of entity collection, and the “template” constraint identifies a template that might be associated with the entity that shows off membership in a certain type of collection.

-The patent does describe how information about entities may exist in the web in the form of triples, how those are searchable, and can be used to identify whether or not an entity is the member of a team or a political activist group or a world leader group, and how different collections may be ranked based upon things like how notable their members are.
+The patent does describe how information about entities may exist in the web in the form of triples, how those are searchable and can be used to identify whether or not an entity is a member of a team or a political activist group or a world leader group, and how different collections may be ranked based upon things like how notable their members are.